Has a piece of code ever puzzled you? You read the code but the meaning is just not popping into your head.

 - Fast learning: 5-minute Finxter loop for sustainable learning progress.

-- Provable learning: Free Certificates to prove your progress to employers.
+- Provable learning: Certificates to prove your progress to employers.

 Coding is like learning a new language.
 You improve by listening to and expressing yourself in the new language.
 A core language skill is to understand words quickly.
 Likewise, a core programming skill is to understand code quickly.

 Fortunately, this is not needed.
-A quiet habit is much better than a loud event.
+A small habit is much better than a great event.
 Learn 5 minutes every day and not a single whole weekend.
 True learning is a process, not an event.

 To help you reach your goal on the side, we have created the Finxter loop, a daily 5-minute habit.
 Solve a puzzle a day and enjoy the release of endorphins into your brain when solving it.
 Commit to this single habit and your Python skills will expand rapidly.